Employer Distance Requirements

 • Primary homes have lenient agency guidelines

-Maximum Employer Distance Requirements And Guidelines
+Maximum Employer Distance Requirements and Guidelines

 There are no set maximum Employer Distance Requirements for primary home mortgages.
 However, most lenders want to see that a homebuyer has a reasonable distance to their place of employment.
 In general, lenders want to see no more than a 60 miles distance from a borrower’s primary residence to their place of employment.
 This is exempt for remote employees.
-If the distance is more than 60 miles, each case will be evaluated on a case-by-case scenario.
+If the distance is more than 60 miles, each case will be evaluated on a case by case scenario.
+For more information about this article or other mortgage-related topics, please contact us at Gustan Cho Associates at 800-900-8569 or text us for a faster response.
+Or email us at gcho@gustancho.com.

 Similar Posts